Rafael-Euzebio/study-notes/CS50x/Week 7: SQL/CS50x CSV.md

 # CSV
 CSV (Comma-separated values) is a text file used to store databases.
+It is a [[CS50x Flat-File Database]]

 ## Structure
 The first line of a CSV are the headers and the following lines are the records.
 Each value is separated by a comma